-The New Zealand and South Seas Exhibition offered the Austral Otis Elevator Company, who built the Eiffel Tower’s elevators, a chance to display its wares in New Zealand.
-It constructed the 40-m wooden tower, inside which an elevator rose about 30 m.
-The tower cost an estimated £1200 (equivalent to around $226,000 today).
-The cost of a ride was sixpence ($4.60) for adults and threepence ($2.30) for children.
+The Exhibition offered the Austral Otis Elevator Company, which built the Eiffel Tower’s elevators, a chance to display its wares in New Zealand.
+It constructed the 40-metre wooden tower, inside which an elevator rose about 30 metres.
+The tower cost about £1200 (equivalent to $226,000 today).
+A ride cost adults sixpence ($4.60 and children threepence ($2.30).

-The spacious and nicely decorated elevator cabin was 2.5 m square and able to hold 16 people.
-It could stop at any of the four landings, each bordered by a wooden fence to prevent accidents.
-An Otis steam-hoisting engine provided the necessary power to the four strong wire cables.
-The elevator cabin and each of the landings were lit by electricity, and at the top, a large electric searchlight lit the sky.
+The cabin of the elevator accommodated 16 people, who could alight on any of the four landings, each bordered by a wooden fence to prevent accidents.
+An Otis steam-hoisting engine provided power to the four strong wire cables.
+The cabin and landings were lit by electricity, and at the top, a large electric searchlight lit the sky.

 By Nigel Isaacs